Doctor’s Degrees in Other Agriculture

 There are 6 colleges that offer a doctor’s degree in other agriculture.
 Learn more about the most popular 6 below:

 Alabama A & M University comes in at #2 on our list of the most popular colleges offering doctor's degrees in other agriculture.
 Roughly 5,900 attend the school each year.
 The average in-state tuition for full-time undergraduates is $8,610 per year, while in-state graduate students, on average, pay $10,128 per year.
-During the 2020-2021 academic year, 2 people received their doctor's degree in other agriculture from AAMU.
-About 50% of this group were women, and 50% were students from an underrepresented racial-ethnic group.
+During the most recent year for which we have data, 2 people received their doctor's degree in other agriculture from AAMU.
+Around 67% of these students were from an underrepresented racial-ethnic group, and 33% were women.

 Explore Major by State